LIFEHUBBER

 Why it is included here

-LLM Wiki is included because it gives readers a practical way to compare persistent, source-linked personal knowledge bases for AI workflows, including the agent-context layer that can help tools query local documents more deliberately.
+The original LLM Wiki materials give readers a starting point for persistent, source-linked personal knowledge bases, including the agent-context layer that can help tools query local documents more deliberately.

 Source links